Calculating Vehicle Registration Tax

 VAT may also be due on the acquisition of a new means of transport from another Member State.
 If you are not entitled to a VAT deduction, this VAT is normally payable with the VRT.

-When it enters the State, a vehicle is a new means of transport for VAT purposes if either of the below applies:
+When entering the State, a vehicle is a new means of transport for VAT if either of the below applies:

 - it is less than six months after its first registration

 - it has travelled 6,000 kilometres or less